2003 Mississippi elections: Results

+Runoff

+General election

-Four term Democrat Marshall Bennett resigned in early 2003 to join a New York City law firm and was replaced by Peyton Prospere who was appointed by Gov. Musgrove to complete the term.
+Four-term Democrat Marshall Bennett resigned in early 2003 to join a New York City law firm and was replaced by Peyton Prospere, who was appointed by Governor Musgrove to complete the term.
 With Prospere not seeking election in his own right, Gary Anderson ran for the Democrats.
 The Republicans chose 29-year-old banker Tate Reeves.
-In a very close race, Reeves bested Anderson.
+In a close race, Reeves won over Anderson.